sufrin/Red/AppleRed.md

 ##### Key Assignment Policy:

-It makes sense for *FindUp* to be bound to the SHIFTED key that *FindDown* is bound to; and for *ReplaceUp* to be bound to the SHIFTED *ReplaceDown* key.
+It makes sense for *FindUp* to be bound to the shifted key that *FindDown* is bound to; and for *ReplaceUp* to be bound to the shifted *ReplaceDown* key.

 ## APPENDIX